hphelion/documentation/moonshot/install.advanced-cloud-setup.md

 After creating the cloud and defining your compute region(s), you can deploy Swift in your cloud (if you elected to setup Swift) by following these steps:

 1. Launch the HP Cloud OS for Moonshot Installation Dashboard.
-Its URL is http://192.168.124.10:3000. **Note:** In the current release, the dashboards use pre-defined login credentials.
-These are not published in the web-hosted documentation.
-To get the pre-defined login credentials, refer to the readme file included in the same ZIP that contained the HP Cloud OS for Moonshot ISO.
-If you have not already done so, see the ZIP on the <a href="https://cloudos.hpwsportal.com" target="codn">HP Cloud OS for Moonshot Distribution Network</a>.
+Its URL is https://192.168.124.10:3000.

 2. The Swift install module is pre-installed with a default proposal created (without assigned nodes).